JackCampbell/watchX_Blocks/README.md

 * Useful "code block warnings"
 * Saves and opens code in [.wxb][4] file format
 * Exports the code as Arduino Sketch
-* Works on Windows / Linux / Mac OS X
+* Works on Windows 8.1 or newer / Linux / Mac OS X

 ## **Download**